akeneo/pim-api-docs/content/rest-api/authentication.md

 ## Token generation

-You now have a client ID, a secret, a usename and a password.
+You now have a client ID, a secret, a username and a password.
 The last information needed to use the API is the token.

 First, you will have to encode in base64 the secret id and the secret given by the administrator with a `:` in between.